pburkepro/Hull-Tactical-Contest/README.md

 Developing S&P 500 Predictions Using xgboost to remove unnecessary variables and LSTM to develop a visual of our day-to-day predictions

+Educational Links:

-Educational Links: https://www.youtube.com/watch?v=9zhrxE5PQgY&t=2415s This video explains the theories behind LSTM.
+https://www.youtube.com/watch?v=9zhrxE5PQgY&t=2415s This video explains the theories behind LSTM. https://www.coursera.org/learn/nlp-sequence-models Coursera that goes into the "how" of Neural Networks